jsburckhardt/secure-azure-connection/README.md

 ## Issues

-- currently the **azure vpn config** is not pulling all the CAs you add into the configuration.
+- Currently the **azure vpn config** is not pulling all the CAs you add into the configuration.
 Here is a video on how to fix it [link](https://youtu.be/0KiSMfP3iGw?si=pQ_ZMX82Fgc2seEh)